 Engaging your customers

 Quizzes not only let you discover insights about your audience.
 They are also highly engaging compared to other types of web content, such as static articles or surveys.
-Recently, we conducted an A/B test sending following emails to our subscribers:
+Recently, we conducted an A/B test sending the following emails to our subscribers:

 We observed that the ‘Take our quiz’ email open rate was two times the one from the ‘Take our survey’ email!
 People love quizzes because they get something back: quiz participants learn something, both about the quiz subject and their own knowledge level.

-The Content Marketing Institute reported that 87 percent of marketers agree interactive content catch an audience’s attention more than static content.
+The Content Marketing Institute reported that 87 percent of marketers agree interactive content catches an audience’s attention more than static content.
 All of this will make your visitors more likely to participate and engage in your quiz, both on mobile and desktop devices.

 Another indication of engagement is the number of times a piece of content is shared on social media.
 According to Buzzsumo, the average quiz is shared up to 1,900 times, and 2 of the top 10 most shared posts on Facebook in 2017 are quizzes.